pavanvidem/training-material/topics/dev/tutorials/tool-from-notebook/tutorial.md

 ## Tagging Inputs and Outputs

 Since `nb2galaxy` recognizes cell tags following the **Papermill** convention, one needs to create dedicated cells for the **input** and **output** of the notebook and then tag them accordingly.
-In the current example, the second cell is tagged "parameters" and contains the  **input** values:
+In the current example, the second cell is tagged as "parameters" and contains the  **input** values:

 ![parameters cell tag](../../images/nb2workflow-annotating-nb-inputs.png)

-and the fifth cell is tagged "outputs" and contains the **output**.
+In order to obtain the **output**, one must save the figure to a file and provide its path in a new cell tagged as "outputs".

 ![outputs cell tag](../../images/nb2workflow-annotating-nb-outputs.png)

-On one hand, the **input** parameters require manual annotation in this case (see details below).
-On the other hand, **output** types are automatically detected, e.g. the path to a saved `.png` figure and a list of `float` numbers in the current example.

 ## Defining Dependencies